Sometimes you just need a little boost to get you pointed in the right direction.

 Do you ever feel like you just can’t get your child to listen to you?
 This is our most popular workshop for a reason!
 RENT NOW.

 Which method of potty training actually works?
 How do I know if my child is ready?
 Is there any way to do this really fast?
 We’ll review the literature supporting our approach as well as tips and tricks we’ve learned from training hundreds of children.
-A 30-minute phone consult is included with the rental of this workshop.
 RENT NOW.

 Wondering how to help your little one adjust to the new sibling who is on the way?
 Or maybe the transition with the first new sibling didn’t go so well and you’re looking for a little help this time around.
 We’ve got you covered!
 RENT NOW.

 Did you know that parents who receive sleep education before a child is 3 months old report smoother roads than those who lack this education?
-Whether your child is 3 months or 3 years of age, help is on the way!
+Sleep problems don’t have to be the norm…whether your child is 3 months or 3 years of age, help is on the way!
 RENT NOW.

 Does your child live off of chicken nuggets and grilled cheese?
 Can’t seem to get any veggies in the diet?
 It doesn’t have to be this way.
+Learn how to overcome picky eating in your home.
 RENT NOW.

 Pick a Free Resource: